-Palestine has more buildings in the national historic registry than any other Texas city except Galveston.
-Visitors also enjoy the area's rolling hills, lush forests and streams at local parks.
+Palestine has more buildings in the National Register of Historic Places than any Texas city except Galveston.
+The city is home to Eilenberger's Bakery, known as the oldest bakery in Texas, and the historic Texas Theatre, which hosts a variety of productions yearly.
+Visitors also enjoy the area's rolling hills, forests and streams at local parks.

 Plan your Texas trip then take your Passport with you.